jpn--/larch/doc/example/001b_mtc.rst

 	[(1, 'DA'), (2, 'SR2'), (3, 'SR3+'), (4, 'Tran'), (5, 'Bike'), (6, 'Walk')]

 You'll see that we have a list of 2-tuples, with each containing a code number and a name.
-We'll denote the code number as our reference alterative.
+We'll denote the code number (the first part of the tuple, indexed as zero) of the first alternative as our reference alterative.

 .. testcode::